-Pre Pack Liquidation may be used if a company cannot pay its debt but has a viable business plan.
-The solution can help overcome unwanted property and equipment leases.
-What if a Winding Up Petition has been issued?
+A Pre Pack may be used if a company cannot pay its debt but has a viable business plan.
+However there may be implications for directors who owe money to the business.

 - Can a Pre Pack protect against a Winding Up Petition?